ambernettech/chefdk-fundamentals/scene_03-notes.md

 ## Resources

+### Commentary

+The attendees would benefit from being told the command to create/open the file.

 ### Purpose

 As an attendee I am given technical challenges to configure my workstation that require me to use Resources to resolve my configuration requirements.